Passwords and security in Outlook for iOS and Android for Exchange Server

 Flushing encrypted password and synchronized mailbox data from Office 365

 The Office 365-based architecture flushes, or deletes, inactive accounts on a weekly schedule.
 After a user account becomes inactive, the Office 365-based architecture will flush both the encrypted password and all of the user's synchronized mailbox content out of the service.

 Device and service security combination

-By enforcing PIN policies and encryption on devices in your organization, the malicious party would also have to defeat a device's encryption just to get access to the device key.
-This would all have to take place before the user noticed that the device was compromised and could request an a remote wipe for the device.
+By enforcing PIN policies and encryption on devices in your organization, the malicious party would also have to defeat a device's encryption to get access to the device key.
+This would all have to take place before the user noticed that the device was compromised and could request a remote wipe for the device.

 Password security FAQ

 The following are frequently asked questions regarding security design and settings for Outlook for iOS and Android when used with Basic authentication.